bentoml/BentoML/docs/source/concepts/index.rst

 Main Concepts
 =============

-The main concepts docs is a step-by-step tour of BentoML Dive deeper into the main concepts in BentoML and learn about some of the advanced features and options.
+This is a step-by-step tour that help you dive into the main concepts in BentoML.

 .. grid:: 1 2 2 2
     :gutter: 3